 The true cost of SharePoint ownership includes the following:

 - Technical expertise in product ownership, support, maintenance, upgrades, and new features

 - Additional resourcing to manage the intranet content centrally

 - Additional plug-ins and customization to fill gaps in SharePoint features and meet needs

 - Training for SharePoint admins and site owners

-Upon IC’s independent research, we found that a consultant to help you launch a brand new SharePoint intranet can cost upwards of $785 USD, amounting to between $98,910 USD to $197,820 USD for a period of three to six months.
+Upon IC’s independent research, we found that a consultant to help you launch a brand new SharePoint intranet can cost upwards of $785 USD per hour, amounting to between $98,910 USD to $197,820 USD for a period of three to six months.

 And that’s just the start!
 Depending on your SharePoint license, build year, and the capabilities you want your intranet to have, the “SharePoint Question” can become more and more complicated (don’t worry, we’re here to help with all of that).

 Stay tuned for part two of this series exploring SharePoint intranets vs. ready-built intranets, or get early access by downloading our SharePoint Guide eBook.
 At IC, we’ve crafted resources to help intranet buyers along their journey based on real-world experience from over two decades in the intranet space.
 See you in part two of this blog!